Ken Stewart (politician)

 Ken Stewart is a politician from British Columbia, Canada.
 Stewart won the riding of Maple Ridge-Pitt Meadows in the 2001 British Columbia general election.

 Stewart ran unsuccessfully as the BC Liberal candidate for MLA in the constituency of Maple Ridge-Pitt Meadows in 1996, but again contested and won the seat during the BC Liberal sweep of 2001.
-In 2005 he was defeated by the NDP's Michael Sather, and in 2009 he faced Sather again in a bit to retake the district.
+In 2005, he was defeated by the NDP's Michael Sather and in 2009, he faced Sather again in an unsuccessful bid to retake the district.

+Stewart served as a member of Maple Ridge municipal council from 1996 to 1999 and again from 2005 to 2008.